 Most children and young people live with their parents or carers.
-Parents or carers have the responsibility to provide you with a home and other necessities.
 There are benefits available to help parents afford this.

 - Suitable for children and safe

 - Supporting you to stay in learning until you are 18

 If this is not possible you need to get the best advice right away.